mrets/Help/filtering_tables.md

 <br>

-Note: It will download everything that is currently displayed.
-This means any unchecked columns will not be included in the download.
+Note: The download will display all data and columns present on the page, this means any unchecked columns will not be included in the download.

 [Back](https://mrets.github.io/Help/index)